RedHatInsights/insights-inventory-frontend/README.md

 2. Run development server with `npm run start:proxy:beta`
 3. Local version of the app will be available at https://stage.foo.redhat.com:1337/preview/insights/inventory/

-### Testing your changes
+## Testing your changes

 Before opening a pull request, you can run `npm run verify:local` to make sure your changes pass automated tests (Jest and Cypress) and linter (both JS and CSS linters).
+We also execute [husky](https://typicode.github.io/husky/) hooks with every commit to make sure the changes pass basic lint checks.

+## Commit conventions

+In order to keep our commits style consistent and the commits history easy to read, we utilize [semantic-release](https://github.com/semantic-release/semantic-release) which follows [Angular Commit Message Conventions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).
+Also, there is a commitlint check run on master, master-stable, prod-beta and prod-stable branches which ensures that all the commits meet the expected format (`<type>(<scope>): <short summary>`).
+Following this standard and specifying at least the type and summary for each commit helps to automatically generate a changelog of changes.

 ## Running with another app